Speakers Bureau

 “As an exoneree, I believe I worked harder for my freedom than I did to enter this world.”

-Fernando Bermudez, at age 21, was wrongly convicted of killing a teenager outside of a night club in New York City.
-Bermudez became a suspect based on an eyewitness who picked him out in a police photo lineup.
-In 1993 despite four alibi witnesses and no forensic evidence linking him to the crime, he was convicted of second-degree murder and sentenced to 23 years to life in prison.
-The following year the witnesses recanted their testimony of seeing Bermudez commit the crime but it was not until 1999 that a judge overturned his conviction.
-He spent 18 years in prison yet still managed to start a family and have three children.
-Now a massive advocate for reform, Fernando has shared his experience and message with audiences around the world.
+In 1991, Fernando Bermudez, at age 22, was wrongfully convicted of killing a teenager outside of a nightclub in New York City.
+Mr. Bermudez became a suspect after an eyewitness picked him out in a police photo lineup.
+In 1992, despite four alibi witnesses and no physical or forensic evidence linking him to the crime, he was convicted of second-degree murder and sentenced to 23 years to life in prison.
+The following year, all witnesses recanted their testimony of seeing Mr. Bermudez commit the crime.
+It was not until 2009 that a judge overturned his conviction on “actual innocence” grounds based on police and prosecutorial misconduct.
+Mr. Bermudez spent 18 years in prison yet managed to start a family and have three children.
+Now a massive advocate for reform, he has shared his experience and inspiring messages with audiences around the world while completing a book about his ordeal.

 “They said if I was there and if I went along with it, that I could go home.
 And that’s all I wanted.
 That’s all I wanted, was to go home.”